COMP20024-Assignments/Assignment-2/README.md

 # Assignment-2
 Winning the game
-This branch has not been bug tested but has no IDE errors.
+This branch has not been fully bug tested but has no IDE errors.

 Board and pieces are stored as 'byte' to save memory.
 Changed the package structure a bit as follows: